RMSchrader1994/project3/README.md

 ## Credits

 ### Media
-The photos used in this site were obtained from various locations over google and screen shots of the game All game info and names developed by ZeniMax Online Studios and published by Bethesda Softworks and ZeniMax Online Studios.
+The photos used in this site were obtained from various locations over google and screenshots of the game All game info and names developed by ZeniMax Online Studios and published by Bethesda Softworks and ZeniMax Online Studios.